 There are many methods to advertise your vacancy thanks to the magic of the Internet, however many of these advertising channels are not going to bring you the highest quality candidates, this might lead you to sift through piles of candidates believing that there is no one suitable for the position and eventually hiring the best of the worst.
 Make sure you find high-quality advertising channels that are relevant to your industry.

 6) Profile your ideal candidate.

-You will know what experience and qualifications candidates will need by referring to the job description, but go deeper than this.
+You will know what experience and qualifications are required by referring to the job description.
+But try to go even deeper than this.
 Try to identify behavioral traits that help to predict who will excel at the job and will remain with the company.
 This might require evaluating the characteristics of your most successful staff members.

 7) Always check references.

 This is an absolutely vital step in the recruitment process.
 You need to try and read between the lines of a reference as people are often reluctant to give a negative reference.
 A great question to ask a person giving a reference is “Would you hire this person again if you had a vacancy in your organization” If there is any hesitation or talking around the question red flags should go up immediately and you should try to get some more information.
 Another great method of obtaining references is to use back-door references.
 These are acquaintances that you have contact with who might have worked with the candidate but were not listed on their CV as a reference.
 Sites like LinkedIn make it very easy to obtain back-door references if necessary.

 8) Compare the candidates’ values against your companies values.